 The information that you are required to give is as follows:

-a the main characteristics of the goods, services or digital content - you must give as much information as the means of communication allows b your identity - such as your trading name c the geographical address where you are established and, where applicable, a telephone number, fax number and email address to allow consumers to be able to contact you quickly and efficiently d if you are acting on behalf of another trader, their identity and geographical address e if you, or the trader that you are acting for, have a different address for consumer complaints this must also be given f the total price of the goods, services or digital content inclusive of tax (such as VAT).
-If this cannot be calculated in advance you must say how this will be calculated g all delivery charges or any other costs - if these cannot be calculated in advance you must state that they are payable h the monthly, or billing period, costs of open-ended contracts or subscriptions i any additional costs for using a specific means of distance communication for concluding the contract - this is unlikely for off-premises contracts j the arrangements for payment, delivery or performance and the time that you will take to deliver the goods, perform the services or supply the digital content k if you have one, your complaint-handling policy - providers of services should have a complaint-handling policy in place as required by the Provision of Services Regulations 2009.
+a the main characteristics of the goods, services or digital content.
+You must give as much information as the means of communication allows b your identity, such as your trading name c the geographical address where you are established and, where applicable, a telephone number, fax number and email address to allow consumers to be able to contact you quickly and efficiently d if you are acting on behalf of another trader, their identity and geographical address e if you, or the trader that you are acting for, have a different address for consumer complaints this must also be given f the total price of the goods, services or digital content inclusive of tax (such as VAT).
+If this cannot be calculated in advance you must say how this will be calculated g all delivery charges or any other costs.
+If these cannot be calculated in advance you must state that they are payable h the monthly, or billing period, costs of open-ended contracts or subscriptions i any additional costs for using a specific means of distance communication for concluding the contract - this is unlikely for off-premises contracts j the arrangements for payment, delivery or performance and the time that you will take to deliver the goods, perform the services or supply the digital content k if you have one, your complaint-handling policy - providers of services should have a complaint-handling policy in place as required by the Provision of Services Regulations 2009.
 In addition CTSI approved codes of practice and some trade associations and professional bodies will also require a policy to be in place, which must be made available to consumers l the conditions, time limits and procedure for exercising a right to cancel, if there is one (the next section covers cancellation in detail).
 This information may be provided by correctly filling in and providing the 'Model instructions for cancellation' provided by the Regulations m if you are expecting consumers to pay the costs of returning the goods after cancellation you must tell them.
-This information may be provided by correctly filling in and providing the 'Model instructions for cancellation' (see link above) n if you are offering a service contract that a consumer can expressly request you to start within the cancellation period, you must tell him that he will be required to pay you the reasonable costs of the service that you have delivered up to the time of his cancellation within the cancellation period.
-This information may be provided by correctly filling in and providing the 'Model instructions for cancellation' (see link above) o if there are no cancellation rights for specific goods, services or digital content that you offer or there are circumstances in which consumers will lose their right to cancel you must inform them of this p if you are selling goods you should remind consumers that the goods you sell must be in conformity with the contract - for example, you might say: 'It is our responsibility to supply you with goods that meet your consumer rights.
-If you have any concerns that we have not met our legal obligations please contact us' q if you offer any after-sales consumer assistance, services or guarantees you must make consumers aware of this and any applicable conditions r if you are a member of a code of conduct you must inform consumers how they can obtain a copy of the code - for example, by providing a link to the code sponsor's website s if the consumer will be entering into a contract of a fixed duration, he must be informed what this is.
-If the contract has no fixed length, or can be extended automatically he must be informed of the conditions under which he can terminate it t you must inform consumers if there is a minimum duration under a contract - for example, a minimum period for a mobile phone contract u if consumers are required to give deposits or other financial guarantees you must inform them of this obligation and any applicable conditions v digital content functionality - this includes information about its language, duration, file type, access, updates, tracking, internet connection, geographical restrictions and any additional purchases required w digital content compatibility - information regarding both hardware and other software x the existence of any alternative dispute resolution schemes that you are subject to and how to access them
+This information may be provided by correctly filling in and providing the 'Model instructions for cancellation' (see link above) n if you are offering a service contract that a consumer can expressly request you to start within the cancellation period, you must tell them that they will be required to pay you the reasonable costs of the service that you have delivered up to the time of their cancellation within the cancellation period.
+This information may be provided by correctly filling in and providing the 'Model instructions for cancellation' (see link above) o if there are no cancellation rights for specific goods, services or digital content that you offer, or there are circumstances in which consumers will lose their right to cancel, you must inform them of this p if you are selling goods you should remind consumers that the goods you sell must be in conformity with the contract - for example, you might say: 'It is our responsibility to supply you with goods that meet your consumer rights.
+If you have any concerns that we have not met our legal obligations please contact us' q if you offer any after-sales consumer assistance, services or guarantees you must make consumers aware of this and any applicable conditions r if you are a member of a code of conduct you must inform consumers how they can obtain a copy of the code - for example, by providing a link to the code sponsor's website s if the consumer will be entering into a contract of a fixed duration, they must be informed what this is.
+If the contract has no fixed length, or can be extended automatically, the consumer must be informed of the conditions under which they can terminate it t you must inform consumers if there is a minimum duration under a contract - for example, a minimum period for a mobile phone contract u if consumers are required to give deposits or other financial guarantees you must inform them of this obligation and any applicable conditions v digital content functionality.
+This includes information about its language, duration, file type, access, updates, tracking, internet connection, geographical restrictions and any additional purchases required w digital content compatibility (information regarding both hardware and other software) x the existence of any 'alternative dispute resolution' schemes that you are subject to and how to access them

-If you do not give the information items 'g', 'h' or 'm' to the consumer, he will not be required to pay these charges.
+If you do not give the information items 'g', 'h' or 'm' to the consumer, they will not be required to pay these charges.